rveciana/BasemapTutorial/docs/utilities.rst

 `shiftdata(lonsin, datain=None, lon_0=None) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.shiftdata>`_

 * lonsin the original longitudes.
 They have to be either a one dimension or two dimension arrays, but always in a regular lat/lon grid
 * datain is the data array.
-If the longitudes have to be cut (-180 becomes 360, for instance), the order of the data array has to be cnahged.
-If the data is given, this opration is done
+If the longitudes have to be cut (-180 becomes 360, for instance), the order of the data array has to be changed.
+If the data is given, this operation is done
 * lon_0 is the map origin.
 The longitudes will be fit in the interval [lon_0-180,lon_0+180]

 .. note: The longitudes must be in a regular interval, even though they are a 1d or a 2d array

 .. literalinclude:: ../code_examples/utilities/shiftdata.py

 * The coordinates and data arrays are fake data.
-Coordinates are created with a simple range, and the data array is the sumatory of the x and y positions, so the llower left position will be the one with a lower data value, and the highest, the upper right
+Coordinates are created with a simple range, and the data array is the sum of the x and y positions, so the lower left position will be the one with a lower data value, and the highest, the upper right
 	* Note that longitudes start at 30
 * The longitudes and data is shifted using the shiftdata method
-* The new coordinated are passed to 2d using meshgrid, and re-projeccted to the map projection using the basemap instance
+* The new coordinated are passed to 2d using meshgrid, and re-projected to the map projection using the basemap instance
 * The filled contour can be now created
 * The final result has a white band, which could be avoided using the addcyclic method: :ref:`addcyclic`